alexdown/mongo-view/README.md

 This is just a train of thoughts about how to reproduce the functionality of a SQL VIEW/MATERIALIZED VIEW in mongoDB.

+## NOTE

+:warning: As of 2016, [MongoDB implemented Views as a feature](https://jira.mongodb.org/browse/SERVER-142), so hacks like the one described in this repo are no longer needed.
+It was fun, thought! :laughing:

 ## Setup